You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 (And yes, there will be photos.
 Jupiter insists on modeling.)

-I hope this guide was helpful!
-I have something fun planned for the next post, so stay tuned – and have a lovely week ahead.
+Hope this was helpful!
+I’ve got something fun planned for next time, so stay tuned, and have a good week!

 Follow PurringPyjamas on social media to keep up with the newest releases, discounts, never-ending Sphynx cuteness, and more!